spawnmarvel/azure-automation-bicep-and-labs/az-800-admistering-windows-server-hybrid-core-infrastructure/README_cloud-only-hybrid-Lab_2_install-ad.md

 2. Authority: The aa flag (Authoritative Answer) means your DC is confidently claiming it owns the lab.local zone.
 3. Resolution: It correctly mapped lab.local to the IP 192.168.3.7.

+## One Critical Fix for VM Internet Access

-One Critical Fix for Linux Internet Access
+One Critical Fix for Linux Internet Access.

 Since your Linux machines are now going to ask 192.168.3.7 for everything (including google.com or Ubuntu update mirrors), you must ensure the Windows DC knows how to "pass the ball."

 If you haven't done this yet, do it now on vmhybrid01: